tachekent/raspberry-pi-media/README.md

 Hey presto!
 On reboot after a brief pause on the LibreELEC homescreen, the video will start and loop infinitely.

-Everything else you should be able to configure from within the UI.
+Everything else you should be able to configure from within the LibreELEC UI.

+I powered the Pi via USB from the projector so that it powered up and down in tandem.
+Probably not great for it in the long run, but until it breaks I'll stick with it 🌞

 ## Useful links
-[fix audio sync issues](https://www.youtube.com/watch?v=G3v_dFVuwsE) - helped a lot with a 10m cable via a projector to a soundbar.
+[Fix audio sync issues](https://www.youtube.com/watch?v=G3v_dFVuwsE) - Pretty basic but helped me fix a delay issue with a 10m cable via a projector to a soundbar.

 [LibreELEC wiki: startup/shutdown scripts](https://wiki.libreelec.tv/configuration/startup-shutdown) - where to put things & when they run